A CAV-based perimeter-free regional traffic control strategy utilizing existing parking infrastructure: Methodology

 Let $n^{\text{hold}}_{i,j,k}(t)$ denote the number of vehicles that can be potentially held in the next step, i.e., the sum of number of present CAVs and new incoming CAVs with a remaining travel distance longer than $\phi$, if the average density in the network exceeds the critical density, which can be expressed as:

-where $g_v(t)$ is the remaining travel distance of vehicle $v$ at time $t$, and $K^p_{i,j,k}$ is the total parking capacity associated with movement $(i,j,k)$, which serves as the upper bound of the number of held CAVs from movement $(i,j,k)$.
+where $\delta_v$ denotes a binary variable indicating whether vehicle $v$ has been held, taking the value 1 if held and 0 otherwise; $g_v(t)$ is the remaining travel distance of vehicle $v$ at time $t$, and $K^p_{i,j,k}$ is the total parking capacity associated with movement $(i,j,k)$, which serves as the upper bound of the number of held CAVs from movement $(i,j,k)$.
+Longer trips are selected for holding because this decision reduces the average remaining travel distance of vehicles circulating in the network, thereby improving overall vehicle exit rate.
+A detailed theoretical justification is provided in Section \ref{sec:mfd holding decision}.

 Note this paper assumes that the layout of parking resources, including the locations and parking capacities, $K^p$'s, is known.
 The first term in Eq. \eqref{eq:nhold} is the holding demand, and the second term is the available parking supply for movement $(i,j,k)$, respectively.

 Next, the evolution of held CAVs can be expressed as

 Similarly, the evolution of present vehicles on movement $(i,j,k)$ can be expressed as,

 We assume that CAVs cannot be held at the time step within which they enter a new road.
 Therefore, $q^{\text{CAV,P}}_{i,j,k}(t)$ only contributes to the evolution of the present CAVs while it does not influence the the held CAVs in the next step.
 Combining Eqs. \eqref{eq:evolution_xh} and \eqref{eq:evolution_xp} shows that the sum of number of CAVs in both groups always converges to the total number of CAVs.